arcanistzed/scs/README.md

 # Bugs
 You can submit bugs via [Github Issues](https://github.com/arcanistzed/scs/issues/new/choose).

+Known Issues:
+- With Canvas off, the app doesn't remember it's pinned location
+- No CSS for IntroJS [IMPORTANT]

 # Localization
 Please note that the `Phases` must be short enough to fit their boxes, so you shouldn't put anything over approximately eight characters.